Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 ### **Resolved Bugs**

-- The function allowing the user to remove items from the shopping bag wasn't functioning.
-I realised I forgot to pass 'data' through when submitting the request.
+- Issue: The function allowing the user to remove items from the shopping bag wasn't functioning.
+	- Fix: I realised I forgot to pass 'data' through when submitting the request.
 I test the function after inputting data to ensure it works correctly.

 `$.post(url, data).done(function() {location.reload();});`

-- The subtotal calculation was not displaying in the shopping bag.
-After investigation, I realised the structure of my html table was incorrect.
+- Issue: The subtotal calculation was not displaying in the shopping bag.
+	- Fix: After investigation, I realised the structure of my html table was incorrect.
 I rearranged the html code and used the code snippet below to correctly calculate the subtotal of each item in the shopping bag.

 `<p class="my-0">€{{ item.product.price | calc_subtotal:item.quantity }}</p>`

-- The error (screenshot below) was displayed in the terminal.
-I sought help from a Code Institute tutor who kindly pointed out that the code snippet below should be in `checkout/init.py` instead of `bag/init.py`.
+- The error (screenshot below) was displayed in the terminal when running my application in Gitpod.
+	- Fix: I sought help from a Code Institute tutor who kindly pointed out that the code snippet below should be in `checkout/init.py` instead of `bag/init.py`.

 `default_app_config = 'checkout.apps.CheckoutConfig'`

 ![Improperly Configured Error](https://github.com/alandoherty95/siopa_worldwide/blob/master/media/error-improperly-configured.png?raw=true)

-- My initial attempt to deploy to Heroku failed displaying `{“error”:”Forbidden”}` in the preview panel and `“IP address mismatch”`in the browser.
-With tutor assistance, a typo was identified in the Procfile.
+- Issue: My initial attempt to deploy to Heroku failed displaying `{“error”:”Forbidden”}` in the preview panel and `“IP address mismatch”`in the browser.
+	- Fix: With tutor assistance, a typo was identified in the Procfile.
 The application deployed successfully after correcting typo.

 ![Error 503 Heroku](https://github.com/alandoherty95/siopa_worldwide/blob/master/media/error-503-heroku.png?raw=true)

-- On the checkout success page, street_address1 was displayed twice mistakenly because the variable `{{ order.street_address1 }}` was duplicated in the html code.
-I corrected this by changing the second line to `{{ order.street_address2 }}` instead.
+- Issue: On the checkout success page, street_address1 was displayed twice mistakenly because the variable `{{ order.street_address1 }}` was duplicated in the html code.
+	- Fix: I corrected this by changing the second line to `{{ order.street_address2 }}` instead.
 Output is now working as expected.

-- Some allauth forms were not displaying correctly, hidden behind the navigation bar.
-I updated `{% block content %}` to `{% block inner_content %}` on each allauth template instead.
+- Issue: Some allauth forms were not displaying correctly, hidden behind the navigation bar.
+	- Fix: I updated `{% block content %}` to `{% block inner_content %}` on each allauth template instead.
 This resolved the issue with styling of each form.

-- The button for updating the quantity of items in the shopping bag was not functioning.
-I realised the their was a mismatch between the ID in bag.html and the relevant JS code.
+- Issue: The button for updating the quantity of items in the shopping bag was not functioning.
+	- Fix: I realised the their was a mismatch between the ID in bag.html and the relevant JS code.
 I updated the ID in the JS code to `('.update-qty')`.
 This issue was resolved after testing.
 ## Stripe Payments

 1. Click your checkout button